 David M. Schiffman

-DAVID M. SCHIFFMAN, a partner in the Chicago office since 1985, handles trials, arbitrations and appeals in complex antitrust, M&A, bankruptcy, lender liability and telecommunications litigation.
+DAVID M. SCHIFFMAN joined the firm in 1977, was a partner for 31 years and is now a senior counsel in the Chicago office.
+He handles trials, arbitrations and appeals in complex antitrust, M&A, bankruptcy, lender liability and telecommunications litigation.
 As lead or co-counsel, he has tried cases for AT&T, Bank of America, Johnson & Johnson, JPMorgan Chase, G.D.
 Searle & Co., Household International, El Paso Electric Company, the Stockholders’ Representative for Harmonix Music Systems and the Unsecured Creditors Committee of Columbia Gas Transmission Company.

 M&A Litigation Experience